dnridwn/dnridwn/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ERP and my personal chatting app (NChat)
+- 🔭 I’m currently working on HRIS, Retail and my personal chatting app
-- 🌱 I’m currently learning NodeJs
+- 🌱 I’m currently learning Go
 - 📫 How to reach me: denridwansaputra@gmail.com